Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ##### Apply Changes

-Apply the changes by rebuilding the initramfs with the mkinitcpio script, and regenerate the grub.cfg file
+Apply the changes by rebuilding the initramfs with the mkinitcpio script, and regenerate the grub.cfg file.

 <pre>
 mkinitcpio -p linux